After a car transfer over the Larche to get to the start of the Colle Fauniera, I got on my bike in Demonte.

 Why this col is more aptly referred to as “Colle dei Morti”, I found out very quickly.

-With a length of nearly 25 kilometers and an elevation gain of over 1,700 meters, the average is a healthy 7%.
+With a length of nearly 25 kilometers and an elevation gain of some 1,700 meters, the average is a healthy 7%.

 The start is irregular, with frequent ups and downs, where the “ups” are basically close to and over 10% – there is no easing into this one…